 March, Wei was selected as an ACS Nano Junior Fellow and participated in first ACS Nano Kavli Futures Symposium.

 Dec 14th, Wei's wearable biosensor work was chosen by ACS as part of TOP Research of 2016: "Wearable sensors were ‘the’ fashion accessories of 2016".
 Link

 August 23rd, Wei was selected as one of 2016 MIT Technology Review 35 Innovators Under 35 (TR35).
 Link Each year since 1999, MIT Technology Review has selected exceptionally talented young innovators whose works are believed to have the greatest potential to transform the world.
 See also UC Berkeley News.

 Jan 27th, the paper of wearable sweat biosensors was published in Nature.
-Link It was reported around the world by Nature, Science, The Wall Street Journal, New York Times, Time, Daily Mail, Yahoo!, The Times, LA Times, Newsweek, Forbes, Scientific American, IEEE Spectrum, MIT Technology Review, Chemical & Engineering News, VOA News, Fox News, Wired, Popular Science, Science News, New Scientist, San Francisco Chronicle, UC Berkeley News, and many more.
+It was reported around the world by Nature, Science, The Wall Street Journal, New York Times, Time, Daily Mail, The Times, LA Times, Newsweek, Forbes, Scientific American, IEEE Spectrum, MIT Technology Review, Fox News, Wired, Popular Science, New Scientist, San Francisco Chronicle and UC Berkeley News.
 See News.